kriskowal/q/examples/async-generators/README.md

 /!\ Warning: The behavior described here is likely to be quickly obseleted by developments in standardization and implementation.
 Tread with care.

-Q has an ``async`` function.
-This can be used to decorate a generator function such that ``yield`` is effectively equivalent to ``await`` or ``defer`` syntax as supported by languages like Go and C# 5.
+Q has an `async` function.
+This can be used to decorate a generator function such that `yield` is effectively equivalent to `await` or `defer` syntax as supported by languages like Go and C# 5.

 Generator functions are presently on the standards track for ES6.
-As of May 2013, they are only fully supported by bleeding edge V8, which hasn't made it out to a released Chromium yet but will probably be in Chromium 29.
-Generators have been in SpiderMonkey for years, but in an older pre-standard form based on Python's design.
-The Traceur transpiler also still uses Python-style generators, which were part of an older ES6 draft.
+As of July 2013, they are only fully supported by bleeding edge V8, which hasn't made it out to a released Chromium yet but will probably be in Chromium 29.
+Even then, they must be enabled from [chrome://flags](chrome://flags) as "Experimental JavaScript features."
+SpiderMonkey (used in Firefox) includes an older style of generators, but these are not supported by Q.

-Q's ``async`` function supports both kinds of generators.
-These examples will use the ES6 style.
-See the examples and notes in [js-1.7](js-1.7/) for more on getting these to work with SpiderMonkey.
+Here's an example of using generators by themselves, without any Q features:

 ```js
 function* count() {